OpenTermsArchive/engine/README.md

 ## Usage

-To get the latest versions of all service providers' terms:
+To get the latest versions of all services' terms:

 ```
 npm start